tanrax/org-social-relay/README.md

 ### Register as group member

 `/groups/{group id}/members?feed={url feed}` - Register a feed as a member of a group.

+> There needs to be a way to list group members

 ```sh
 curl -X POST "http://localhost:8080/groups/1/members?feed=https://example.com/social.org"